 Think twice about those beautiful old buildings

-Whether you're browsing rental listings in the big city or a quiet town, chances are there will be some unique apartments listed in stunning centuries-old palazzi.
+Chances are there will be some unique apartments listed in stunning centuries-old palazzi even at lower price points.

-It can be hard to resist the appeal of living in such a historic building, with unique architecture and bags of charm.
-But they're not usually the most practical choice.
+It can be hard to resist the appeal of living in a historic building, with unique architecture and bags of charm.
+Isn't that what we all loved about Italy to begin with?

 Furnished or unfurnished?